Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Introduction

 \section{Introduction}

-The first attempts to mathematically characterize musical intervals date back to Pythagoras, who noted that the consonance of two tones played on a monochord can be related to simple fractions of the corresponding string lengths \cite{Geller,White}.
+The first attempts to mathematically characterize musical intervals date back to Pythagoras, who noted that the consonance of two tones played on a monochord can be related to simple fractions of the corresponding string lengths (for a general introduction see e.g. \cite{Geller,White}).
 Physically this phenomenon is caused by the circumstance that oscillators such as strings do not only emit their fundamental ground frequency but also a whole series of partials (overtones) with integer multiples of the ground frequency.
-Consonance is related to the accordance of higher partials, i.e., two tones with fundamental frequencies $f$ and~$f'$ are perceived as consonant if the $m$-th partial of the first one matches with the $n$-th partial of the second, meaning that $mf=nf'$ (see Fig. \ref{spectra}).
-The impression of consonance is particularly pronounced if $m$ and $n$ are small.
+Consonance is related to the accordance of higher partials, i.e., two tones with fundamental frequencies $f$ and~$f'$ tend to be perceived as consonant if the $m$-th partial of the first one matches with the $n$-th partial of the second, meaning that $mf=nf'$ (see Fig. \ref{spectra}).
+Although the perception consonance is a highly complex psychoacoustic phenomenon (see e.g.~\cite{mcdermott,stolzenburg}) which also depends on the specific context~\cite{milne,parncutt}, one can basically assume that the impression of consonance is particularly pronounced if $m$ and $n$ are small.
 Examples include the perfect octave $(m/n=2/1)$, the perfect fifth ($3/2$), and the perfect fourth ($4/3$).
-On the other hand, if a consonant interval is slightly out of tune, the resulting mismatch of almost-coinciding partials leads to a superposition of waves with slightly different frequencies, perceived of dissonance.
+Larger values of $m$ and $n$ tend to correspond to more dissonant intervals.
+If a normally consonant interval is sufficiently detuned from the ``just'' tuning, i.e., the simple frequency ratio, the resulting mismatch of almost-coinciding partials leads to a superposition of waves with slightly different frequencies~\cite{helmholtz}.
+The fast beating of these almost-coinciding partials can result in a sensation of roughness or being out of tune that ruins the perception of consonance.

-When fretted instruments and keyboards came into use it was necessary to define a system of fixed frequencies in an octave-repeating pattern.
-Since the frequency ratios of adjacent intervals multiply, this immediately confronts us with the fundamental mathematical problem that multiplication and prime numbers are incommensurate in the sense that powers of prime numbers never yield other simple prime numbers.
-For example, it is impossible to match $k$ perfect fifths with $\ell$ octaves since $(3/2)^k \neq (2/1)^\ell$ for all $k,\ell\in \mathbb{N}$.
-Mathematically speaking, the concatenation of musical intervals (by multiplying their frequency ratios) is an operation that does not close up on a finite set of tones per octave.
+With the historical development of fretted instruments and keyboards, it made sense to define a system of fixed frequencies in an octave-repeating pattern.
+The frequency ratios of stacked intervals multiply.
+(For example, the chord A2-E3-B3, consisting of two perfect fifths each having the ratio $3/2$, yields a frequency ratio of $9/4$ from A2 to B3.)
+This immediately confronts us with the fundamental mathematical problem that multiplication and prime numbers are incommensurate in the sense that powers of prime numbers never yield other simple prime numbers.
+For example, it is impossible to match $k$ just perfect fifths with $\ell$ just octaves since $(3/2)^k \neq (2/1)^\ell$ for all $k,\ell\in \mathbb{N}$.
+Mathematically speaking, the concatenation of just musical intervals (by multiplying their frequency ratios) is an operation that does not close up on any finite set of tones per octave.